 - A. Reporting Harassment, Discrimination and Retaliation - 1.
-Any intern who believes he or she has been subjected to, witnessed, or has any knowledge of unlawful harassment, discrimination, or retaliation in the internship program shall report the misconduct to the Training Director or to the Training Director's supervisor.
+Any resident who believes they have been subjected to, witnessed, or has any knowledge of unlawful harassment, discrimination, or retaliation in the internship program shall report the misconduct to the Training Director or to the Training Director's supervisor.
 The Training Director will work with the Denver Health and Hospital Authority (DHHA) Administration to promptly investigate and correct any behavior which may be in violation of this policy. - 2.
 Failure to report harassment, discrimination or retaliation could result in discipline up to and including termination from the Program. - 3.
 All complaints will be kept as confidential as practicable. - 4.
-If the Training Director and/or DHHA Administration determines that an intern or faculty has violated this policy, appropriate disciplinary action will be taken against the offending individual up to and including termination from the program.
+If the Training Director and/or DHHA Administration determines that a resident or faculty has violated this policy, appropriate disciplinary action will be taken against the offending individual up to and including termination from the program.